LuaVarela/FinalProjectToDoApp/README.md

 A simple task manager made in Vue + Bootstrap

-Project premises
+Project premises:

-Authentication
+•Authentication

-Create an account
+•Create an account

-Log in to the app
+•Log in to the app

-Log out from the app
+•Log out from the app

 App funcionalities:

-Add a new task ➕
+•Add a new task ➕

-Edit a task 📝
+•Edit a task 📝

-Mark a task as complete ✅
+•Mark a task as complete ✅

-Delete a task ❌
+•Delete a task ❌

 🛠 Project setup:
 Basic setup for Vue.js and Supabase: